CogentRedTester/mpv-sub-select/README.md

 # mpv-sub-select

 This script allows you to configure advanced subtitle track selection based on the current audio track and the names and language of the subtitle tracks.
 The script will automatically disable itself when mpv is started with `--sid` not set to `auto`, or when `--track-auto-selection` is disabled.
+There is also experimental mode which allows [audio selection](#audio-selection) as well.

 ## Configuration